thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         **Oceans (30 capacity)**

-        Our largest and most luxurious vessel, guaranteed to impress!
-This vessel is ideal for more relaxed celebrations, families with older kids and corporate events.
+        Our most luxurious vessel, Oceans is guaranteed to impress.
+With a

+        maximum guest capacity of 30, but intimate enough to host couples

+        and small groups, Oceans delivers the space required for your

+        group without sacrificing any of the creature comforts.

         **Island Time (43 capacity)**